 There are lots of different ways you can mix brown in acrylic painting.
 It is an exciting yet overlooked color with lots of options.
 I have mixed a lot of brown and shared what I have learned here.

-You can use three color combinations like the three primaries, or two color combinations like orange and red to mix brown.
-You can also mix together more unusual colors like grey and orange or grey, red & yellow.
-Your final results will vary depending on your color choices and the warmth or coolness of the paint.
+To mix brown in acrylic paint mix together red, yellow and blue.
+Or use two colors, orange and blue.
+You can also mix together more unusual colors of grey & orange or grey, red & yellow.
+Your final color will vary depending on your color choices, the quantities of color, and the temperature of the paint.

 Below I have shared lots of examples of different brown mixes and the colors that make them.
 These include cool browns, warm browns two and three color mixes, and some browns created with gray.
 Along with some examples of light and dark browns.